 The consequences do not always have to be apparent at first glance.
 Not all malware becomes active within a very short time.
 Small programs can also sneak in to scan data, analyze the data stream, pick up passwords and only cause noticeable damage in the long term.
 For this reason, caution is the best way to effectively prevent an attack from the Internet.
 Especially for companies with internal networks, everything should therefore be done to avoid malware intrusion.

 What types of Malware are there?

-Basically, a distinction can be made between various categories in the area of malware.
-The following six categories are useful to define as many of these malicious software types as possible and classify any resulting damage.
+Basically, a distinction can be made between various categories in the area of

 With ransomware, access to certain areas of data or the entire system is usually blocked.
 This is followed by a ransom demand that is supposed to lead to an alleged release of the blocked data.
 However, there is no guarantee, which is why everyone with important data on their own devices is at risk of ransomware.

 Spyware collects specific information about the existing data and the systems of the device.
 This makes it possible to monitor a person’s internet activity in order to then forward the data to potential attackers.
 This includes, for example, login credentials, payment details, credit card information and personal ID.

 Worms aim to penetrate various areas of the computer.
 To do this, a worm first infects the device, replicates itself and then spreads to other devices.
 Worms are often used for transmission, and in time, they can integrate additional malware that restricts the security of the device.
 Other worms only serve to overload a device by clogging networks through their replication.